Brandon Bankruptcy Lawyers

 Chapter 7 Exemptions

-The U.S. Bankruptcy Code provide exemptions which allow you to retain assets and property after filing for Chapter 7 bankruptcy.
+The U.S. Bankruptcy Code provide exemptions which allow you to retain assets and property after filing for Chapter 7 bankruptcy in FL.
 You keep your retirement savings, the equity built up from your home, and $1,000 in personal property.
 While the goal is to make assets exempt, any assets beyond the exemptions may be sold to pay creditors.

 In the hands of our experienced Brandon Chapter 7 bankruptcy lawyer in Florida, this can be effective in providing you a fresh start while helping you keep your home and assets.